henriqueyda/Autonomous-Vehicle-GTA-V/control_interface/README.md

     - Keys:
         - NUM_1: Decreases counter that fast-foward time in one second
         - NUM_2: Increases counter that fast-foward time in one second
-        - NUM_8: Turns on/off speed print on screen
+        - NUM_8: Turns on/off speed printing on screen
-        - NUM_9: Turns on/off speed recording in Velocidade.txt file
+        - NUM_9: Turns on/off speed recording in Speed.txt file